 Knee joint assessment - Assessing the knee joint to confirm the diagnosis and rule out other injuries is important.
 Swelling, range of movement and pain levels as well as look at any muscle wasting or tight structures in the knee which may be contributing to the Chondromalacia patella can be determined.
 They will also look at biomechanical factors such as overpronation where the foot rolls in or flattens causing the lower leg to rotate and knee to twist.

 You may be referred for x-rays to help confirm the diagnosis.
 However, standard x-rays are often normal in this condition, although they may rule out other injuries.
 An MRI scan may be ordered instead of an x-ray as this is more likely to confirm the diagnosis.

 Reducing pain and inflammation - Rest and application of cold therapy and compression wraps can help reduce pain and swelling in the knee joint.
 A doctor may prescribe anti-inflammatory medication such as ibuprofen.
-This will help reduce pain, inflammation and swelling.
+This will help reduce pain, inflammation, and swelling.
 Check with a doctor before taking medication as Ibuprofen should not be taken if you have asthma.

 Patella taping to encourage correct tracking of the kneecap is often done and can instantly reduce pain by preventing the kneecap constantly rubbing on the sore spot.
 We demonstrate two different patella taping techniques.
 This first patella taping technique is done to control the position of the patella and is often applied for performing CMP exercises.
 The second general patella taping technique is ideal for returning to sport as it encourages correct patella tracking but is not restrictive.
-A patella knee support can help support the patella and relieve pain.
+A patella knee support can help support the patella, and relieve pain.